Open In Colab Open in Kaggle

 Coding Exercise 1: Concepts as High-Dimensional Vectors#

-In an arbitrary space of concepts, we will represent the ideas of ‘circle,’ ‘square,’ and triangle.’
-For that, we will use the SSP space library (sspspace) to map identifiers for the concepts (strings of their names in this case) into high-dimensional vectors of unit length.
+In an arbitrary space of concepts, we will represent the ideas of CIRCLE, SQUARE and TRIANGLE.
+For that, we will make a vocabulary that map identifiers of the concepts (strings of their names in this case) into high-dimensional vectors of unit length.
 It means that for each name, we will uniquely identify \(\mathbf{v}\) where \(||\mathbf{v}|| = 1\).

 In this exercise, check that, indeed, vectors are of unit length.